darkoverlordofdata/bada-bing/readme.md

 # Ba Da Bing
-## Hey Linux, we gotch yer wallpaper here
+## Hey Linux, we gotcha wallpaper here

     Images are copyright to their respective owners.